simeon-ned/mcp/_pages/03_materials.md

 **Notes:** online html, markdown, pdf
 **Supplementary material:** python code, jupyter notebook and google colab on linearization based control of cart pole system -->

-The content of the lectures is constantly changing and supplemented, and furthermore some additional material will appear on this site over time, which was not presented in class (mainly due to time constraints).

 <!-- Eventually we will also the course with a variety of practical exercises and tutorials.  -->